phanhieu2507/saa-03/docs/messaging/SNS.md

 # Amazon Simple Notification Service

 ## TLDR
 Message queue with a subscriber model.
-It can send the same message to alot of diffrent services at once.
+It can send the same message to alot of different services at once.
 Scales good but not indefinetly.

 ## Features
 - subscriber async model